Empire-Strikes-Back/Flula/readme.txt

 we say no to programmer names or emails in commit history

 - we are living and breathing, our repositories are our source code only

-we say no to public programmers

-- our repositories are our source code only